This page provides details on the settings found on the IPR tab of the Render Settings.

 Debug Shading Mode – Select a render shading mode.

 Isolate Selected – Renders only the selected object(s), while the rest of the scene is rendered black.
+You can also select materials/textures nodes and all of the objects with the shader are isolated.

 Lighting – Renders only the light contribution in the scene.